 3. Next, spread the whole chicken with softened butter.
 Gently pull the skin away from the chicken breasts and press some of the butter up and under the skin.
 Continue to cover the whole bird with the remaining butter.
 Season the surface and cavity of the chicken with salt and pepper.

-4. Stuff the cavity of the bird with a halved lemon and the herbs de Provence.
+4. Stuff the cavity of the bird with a halved lemon and the fresh herbs.
 To do this, simply cut the lemon in half and sandwich the herbs in between.
 Then, you can press the whole lemon and herbs into the bird with ease.

 5. Use a piece of kitchen twine to tie the chicken legs together.